The unhealthy state of homelessness report explores the health and wellbeing of homeless people in England and the support that is available to them.

-NHS England and Public Health England to publish a clearer set of actions about their plans to reduce the heath inequalities of homeless people.
+- NHS England and Public Health England to publish a clearer set of actions about their plans to reduce the health inequalities of homeless people.

-Public reports to be published on the assessment of the quality of services offered to homeless people and recommendations for improvement.
+- Public reports to be published assessing the quality of services offered to homeless people and recommendations for improvement.

 Talk To Us